lucyannewinder/Lundy_thermal/README.md

 ## R
 All R code for the analyses.

-01_data.R is data cleaning and processing.
+01_data.R is data cleaning and processing

-02_univariate.R contains models for estimating the proportion of variance for each age separately 03_multivariate.R contains models for estimating body temperature across ontogeny 04_survival.R contains models for estimating selective disappearance for body temperature and mass at each age 05_tables_figures.R contains code for generating the figures and tables in the associated manuscript null_distributions.R contains a code for running a null distribution, used to estimate minimum detectable Va.
+02_univariate.R contains models for estimating the proportion of variance for each age separately

+03_multivariate.R contains models for estimating body temperature across ontogeny

+04_survival.R contains models for estimating selective disappearance for body temperature and mass at each age

+05_tables_figures.R contains code for generating the figures and tables in the associated manuscript

+null_distributions.R contains a code for running a null distribution, used to estimate minimum detectable Va.

 ## Data